minkwon/PatentRetrievalProject/README.txt

 Document Query based on top-N result
 ------------------------------------
-Based on the score of tf-idf with zone weighting, ultilize the top N result as a query
+Based on the score of tf-idf with zone weighting, retrieve and ultilize the top N result as a query ** this requires that the directory containing corpus used during indexing remains ** (Min has assured this)

 Top-N group multipliers
 -----------------------